William Wolfe Capes

 William Wolfe Capes (1834–1914) was a notable Hereford scholar.

 Life

 Capes attended St Paul's School, London, and the Queen's College, Oxford, where he matriculated in 1851, graduating B.A. in 1856, and becoming a Fellow there.
 Ordained in 1868, he was a cleric in the Diocese of Winchester, rector of Liphook, rector of Bramshott, and canon of Worcester.
 In addition, he served as Fellow of Hertford College, Oxford, as well as bursar, fellow, tutor and reader of the Queen's College, Oxford.
 A noted scholar, he dealt with records of the Hereford Cathedral Library, presenting his published work to the members of the Cantilupe Society.
 He was also a member of the Canterbury and York Society.
 He was elected an honorary fellow of Queen's College, Oxford in November 1902.

-He was the uncle of Charles Webster Leadbeater, an influential member of the Theosophical Society.
+Capes was the uncle of Charles Webster Leadbeater, an influential member of the Theosophical Society.
 The essayist Walter Pater was his student.